johnathanvman/F6/index.md

 					}else if(unit(100).Funny){
 						Entrys.push("I travel to AMAP."+choose([" CAHOS leaps out of a bush to scare me."," CAHOS leaps down from a tree to scare me."," CAHOS leaps out from behind a tree to scare me."])+choose([" I scream loudly until I realize she's just a small bunnygirl."," I fall back and shuffle away until I notice she's just a small bunnygirl."," I start to run away when she calls out.
 I turn and see she's just a small bunnygirl."])+choose([" She enjoys a laugh at my expense."," She grins as I try catching my breath."," She giggles when I admit she scared me."]))
 						Entrys.push("I travel to AMAP"+choose([" and meet AHOS.
 She makes a funny face at me."," just in time to see AHOS fall out of a tree!
 I help her up as she laughs at her clumsiness.",".
 CAHOS peeks out from behind a tree.
 I give her a wave, and she does a cartwheel as she approaches.",", and find AHOS leaning against a tree.
 She makes a silly face at me.",".
 CAHOS waves at me while she sits on a stump."]))
+						Entrys.push("I travel to AMAP"+choose([" and spot AHOS hiding a colored egg in a bush.
+She greets me, and shifts my gaze away from her hidden treat."," and spot AHOS hiding a striped egg behind a stump.
+She holds my hand, and walks me away from the hidden treat."," and spot AHOS hiding a colorful egg under a fallen tree.
+She greets me, and shushes with a finger to her lips."," and spot AHOS hiding a painted egg in the tall grass.
+She greets me, and tells me to keep her secret safe."]))
 					}else if(unit(100).Hungry){
 						Entrys.push("I travel to AMAP"+choose([" and find AHOS"])+choose([" plucking mushrooms out of the ground.
 She gobbles them down one by one."," digging out wild carrots growing in tall grass.
 She munches each one down as she find them."," picking berries.
 Her face is covered in their juices."," in a tree looking for apples.
 She tosses the half eaten apples to the ground whenever she finds a new one."]))
 					}else if(unit(100).Slutty){